 In creating presentations, you only use a few words to make a point.
 You decide what media to use to support your stand in each slide.
 You also choose the right flow, the timing, etc.

 As a content writer, especially those who already specialize in Keynote or PowerPoint presentations, you need to be good at this.
-The company needs your skills to find an investor and to build their brand.
+The company needs your skills to find an investor and to build its brand.

 How do they want to be remembered?